-St-Jean was always a strategic port.
+Saint-Jean was always a strategic port.
 In World War II, it was the place where thousands of soldiers from the Polish Army in France, Polish officials, British nationals and French who had kept on fighting against Germany after General de Gaulle’s plea to continue the war, were evacuated in 1940 to the UK.

 They were taken out to the passenger ships that took part in the evacuation bound for Liverpool.

-What to See in St-Jean-de-Luz
+What to See

 The Old Town

-Today you see the large 17th century room on the first floor with a huge ceiling painted from the Fontainebleau school and an enormous fireplace.
-It’s imposing rather than cosy, not the best place for that pre-wedding night.
+Today you see the large 17th-century room on the first floor with a huge ceiling painted from the Fontainebleau school and an enormous fireplace.
+It’s imposing rather than cozy, not the best place for that pre-wedding night.
 The marriage was not the greatest of successes with Louis XIV straying many times and Maria-Theresa finding consolation in religion.
 There were several children though none of them survived to become ruler of France.
 Maria Theresa died in 1683.

 The other building associated with the marriage is the church of St-Jean-Baptiste on the main shopping and tourist street (rue Gambetta).
 The church, dating from the 15th century, is the largest and most famous Basque church in France.
 From the outside it looks plain; go inside, however, for a glorious, highly-decorated church with a vaulted roof of painted panels.
 The three tiers of dark oak galleries with wrought-iron staircases that line three sides were reserved for men; women sat at ground level.
-There’s a gold altarpiece from the 1670s and a 17th century pulpit to keep your interest.
+There’s a gold altarpiece from the 1670s and a 17th-century pulpit to keep your interest.
 Don’t miss the bricked-up doorway on the outside which was used by the royal pair, then closed forever.

-Go a little further out of town for the surfing beaches of Plage d’Erromardie, Plage de Mayarco, Plage de Lafiténia and Plage de Cénitz, both of which are known as particularly good surfing beaches.
+Go a little further out of town for the surfing beaches of Plage d’Erromardie, Plage de Mayarco, Plage de Lafiténia, and Plage de Cénitz, both of which are known as particularly good surfing beaches.

 With such a reputation, there are excellent surf shops where you can buy or hire equipment and also book lessons for one-off classes or a week-long immersion into the art.